The Work Group is the model of professional and school development used in most Maths Hubs projects.

 - In some teaching for mastery projects, the Work Group has previously also been referred to as a Teacher Research Group (TRG).
 The characteristics of a TRG are exactly the same as a Work Group.

-Use the buttons at the top and bottom of this page to find out more about each of our Work Groups and to book your place.
-If booking for the Work Group you are interested in is closed please email us at email@example.com.
+Use the buttons at the top of this page to find out more about each of our Work Groups and to book your place.
+If booking for the Work Group you are interested in is closed please email us at firstname.lastname@example.org.

 What our participants say